 This qualification is recognised as an entry-level qualification for employment in the Entertainment industry.
 The course would suit students who are interested in a career in the Entertainment Industry, working in possible jobs such as stage-hand, technical assistant in lighting and sound.
 Students may also wish to complete this course for general interest and to assist in part-time work while undertaking further study.

-CUA30415 – Certificate III in Live Production and Services
+CUA30420 – Certificate III in Live Production and Technical Services.

 An additional 60 hours Specialisation Study will be undertaken in either Prelim or HSC to complete the qualification requirements.
 Your school will advise arrangements for this study.

 This is a Board Developed Course, Category B. Students who complete the 240 hour course may sit for the optional HSC exam.
 Mandatory units of competency from the list below are examined.